 Your postcard is part of an art project

 To read more about the project go here.

-To reply to your postcard, click here and scroll through until you find your postcard number.
+– Scroll through until you find your postcard number.

-Click the photo of your postcard and use the “comments” section below to reply.
+– Click the photo of your postcard and use the “comments” section below to reply.

 We apologise if you received more than one postcard.
 We tried very hard for this to not happen, but …well…it wasn’t perfect.

 Any questions? email alex @ maybetogether . com . au or comment anywhere on the website.